Guide to Tax Issues and Resolution Options for Georgia Taxpayers

 Voluntary Disclosure

 The Georgia Voluntary Disclosure program helps people who have unfiled taxes.
 To qualify, the GA DOR must not have contacted you first.
-Then, in exchange for you coming forward voluntarily, the GA DOR limits the look-back period of tax returns that have to be filed and waives penalties.
+Then, in exchange for your coming forward voluntarily, the GA DOR limits the look-back period of tax returns that have to be filed and waives penalties.

 Bankruptcy